ExcelFunctions.net Logo

 4 45 - Result is 45 degrees

-Further information and examples of the Excel Asin function can be found on the Microsoft Office website.
+For further information and examples of the Excel Asin function, see the Microsoft Office website.

-If you get the #NUM! error from your Excel Asin function this is likely to be because the supplied Number argument is not in the range -1 to +1.
+#NUM! - Occurs if the supplied number argument is not in the range -1 to +1.